jrawbits/VE-Installer/ReadMe.md

 needed to compile the dependencies from source.

-On Ubuntu 16.04, installing the following packages will be needed (plus X11 and a few other odds and ends - watch for errors when you try to run the "offline" installation).
+On Ubuntu 16.04, installing the following packages will be needed (plus X11 and a few other odds and ends - watch for errors when the build scripts try to build the externals and packages).

 To build "cairo" (used for nice image rendering):